rizki-ramadhanw/rizki-ramadhanw/README.md

 # Hi there 👋

 My name is Rizki Ramadhan Wira Saputra, but you can call me Rizki.
-I'm an undergraduate student in Bina Nusantara University, majoring in Mobile Application and Technology.
+I'm an undergraduate student at Bina Nusantara University, majoring in Mobile Application and Technology.

 - 🌱 I’m currently learning SwiftUI
 - 📫 How to reach me: